-The good news is, there's no shortage of portable power banks and battery packs to help make up for the shortfall.
-We've tested out a few, and here's our pick of the best.
+The good news is that there's no shortage of portable power banks and battery packs to help your smartphone last longer away from the mains.
+Our team of tech experts continuously test and review the latest battery packs as they launch, so that we can bring you our pick of the best.

-The Moshi IonBank 3K isn't cheap (£54.95 at Amazon UK but a slightly more affordable $34.99 in the US), but it's well worth the cash.
-Absolutely oozing with class, this premium-design power bank has a magnetic vegan leather case, flat, tangle-free Lightning and USB connectors built-in, and an aluminium front panel with a single LED built into the power button.
+The Moshi IonBank 3K isn't cheap, but it's well worth the cash.
+Absolutely oozing with class, this premium-design power bank has a magnetic vegan leather case, flat, tangle-free Lightning and USB connectors built in, and an aluminium front panel with a single LED built into the power button.

 Rated at 3200mAh and running at around 65 percent efficiency rate, the Moshi will offer most standard iPhones a full charge.
-For the Plus models and iPhone X you're looking at more like 70- 80 percent charge, but even this is useful when you're out of battery and away from mains power.
+For the Plus or Max models you're looking at more like 70- 80 percent charge, but even this is useful when you're out of battery and away from mains power.

 The charging rate is fast, with the IonBank 3K building in a 2.1A output and 2.4A input.
 It supports passthrough charging, here known as SmartSense, which means you can charge both power bank and iPhone at once.
 Moreover, it supports synching when the USB port is plugged into a computer.

 We tested the Cynett ChargeUp on an iPhone XS and found it added 16% to battery life within 40 minutes.
 Wireless charging is typically slower than direct charging though, which was also true for the ChargeUp.
-Cabled, the ChargeUp added 30% battery life within 15 minutes to the same phone.
+Cabled, it added 30% battery life within 15 minutes to the same phone.